 Author Note

 Chunxiao Li and Gangyan Si are with the Department of Health and Physical Education, The Education University of Hong Kong.
-Russell Martindale is with the School of Life, Sport & Social Sciences, Edinburgh Napier University.
+Russell Martindale is with the School of Applied Sciences, Edinburgh Napier University.
 Yandan Wu is with the School of Physical Education and Sports Sciences, Fujian Normal University.

 We would like to thank all our helpers and participants.
 This work was supported by The Education University of Hong Kong under Dean’s Research Fund [number FLASS/DRF/ECR-3].